3. Base Instructions#

 int64_t * b );

-The syntax of such a function could be similar to that of load_store_3 shown in Listing 3.1.7.
+The syntax of such a function could be similar to load_store_3 shown in Listing 3.1.7.
 The function takes two 64-bit pointers to two arrays of signed 64-bit integers as parameters and has no return value.

 Listing 3.1.8 Implementation of the load_store_3 function, which copies 128 bits from one memory location to another.#